RF-N Engine V-Belt Arrangement

 9. Install and tension the V-belt.

-10. Establish a casing in the right wheel arch.
+10. Install the cover in the right wheel arch.

 11. Connect the negative ground cable to the battery.

-12. If you have a clock, set the time and set the radio's security code.
+12. If you have a clock, set the time and set the security code for the radio.